martin-ueding/thinkpad-scripts/doc/man/thinkpad-rotate.1.rst

     Enable verbose output.
 Can be supplied multiple times for even more verbosity.

-``--via-hook``
-    Let the program know that it was called using the hook.
-This will then enable some workarounds.
-You do not need to care about this.

 ``--force-direction``
     Do not try to be smart.
 Actually rotate in the direction given even it already is the case.